chapel-lang/chapel/man/chpl.rst

     optimizes the invocation of an iterator in a loop header by inlining the iterator's definition around the loop body.

+**--inline-iterators-yield-limit**

+    Limit on the number of yield statements permitted in an inlined iterator.
+    The default value is 10.

 **--[no-]live-analysis**

     Enable [disable] live variable analysis, which is currently only used to